Only Yesterday: A Timeless Ballad by The Carpenters

 The music video for “Only Yesterday” further enriches the listening experience.
 It features intimate glimpses of Karen and Richard at work in the studio, offering fans a behind-the-scenes look at their creative process.
 One particularly poignant moment in the video transitions from Karen singing in the studio to serene scenes in Huntington Library Gardens in San Marino, California.
 This visual journey, including the enchanting footage of a red moon bridge in the Japanese Garden, evokes a sense of peace and timeless beauty, much like the song itself.

-You might like: The Carpenters - Superstar
+You might like: The Carpenters - Druscilla Penny

 As The Carpenters’ last top-ten single on the Billboard Hot 100, “Only Yesterday” holds a special place in the hearts of many.
 While the duo continued to enjoy success on the AC charts with nine more top-ten singles, Karen Carpenter’s untimely death in 1983 cast a shadow over their musical journey.
 Songs like “Make Believe It’s Your First Time,” which reached number seven on the AC chart, remind us of the incredible talent that was lost too soon.